Fabiano Scherner

-Fabiano Scherner (born June 30, 1972) is a German-Brazilian professional mixed martial artist and Brazilian jiu-jitsu black belt.
+Fabiano Scherner (born June 30, 1972) is a Brazilian former professional mixed martial artist and Brazilian jiu-jitsu black belt.
 He has fought in Cage Rage, IFL and the Ultimate Fighting Championship.
-Scherner is a Brazilian Jiu-Jitsu competitor who won multiple championships on an international and world stage in senior and master divisions, although not in the adult divisions.
+Scherner is a Brazilian Jiu-Jitsu competitor who won multiple championships in all belt ranks on international and world stage in adult and master divisions.

 Background

 Scherner was born in Tres Passos on June 30, 1972.
 In 1999, Scherner started training Brazilian Jiu-Jitsu in Brazil with Carlson Gracie student Murilo Rupp.
 There he was introduced to Mario Sperry, Murilo Bustamante, and Luis Roberto "Bebeo" Duarte.
 Bebeo was one of the founding members of the Brazilian Top Team (BTT) academy and invited Scherner to train with BTT.

 Scherner received his black belt in a very fast three years and nine months.
 Shortly following this, Ricardo Liborio invited Scherner to start training MMA and teaching BJJ in Olympia, Washington.
 While in Olympia, Scherner began cross-training with fellow heavyweight Jeff Monson, as he worked to develop his MMA skills.